John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO files with R ver 4.X, Windows OS only.md

     detected function mkl_domain_get_max_threads
     [1] 4

-The runtime savings for the cross-product test using the latest Intel files are similar to using the MRO ver 3.5.3 files.
+The runtime savings for the benchmarking cross-product test (in Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md) using the latest Intel MKL files are similar to using the MRO ver 3.5.3 files.

 *The same info can be found here: